diploi/component-django/README.md

 to install all necessary dependencies and
 `python manage.py collectstatic --noinput` to get all static files.
 Once the image runs, production is started using the command
 `gunicorn djangoapp.wsgi:application --bind 0.0.0.0:8000 --workers 3 --log-level info`

-#### IMPORTANT
-- You must generate a new SECRET_KEY for your own application
-- Remember to update the database settings inside **settings.py** to match your own database config
-- In production you must remember to update your **settings.py**, by changing `DEBUG=false` and if you want to use external CDNs for your static files, you will need to update the `STATIC_ROOT`
-- For production and development, you are free to change the app server runner, so for example, if you prefer `uwsgi` you can change it directly on the Dockerfile for production and development

 ## Links